Salvador, Bahia, Brazil Port Guide

 Overview

-Salvador, Bahia, is a vibrant city known for its rich Afro-Brazilian culture, colorful colonial architecture, and lively music scene.
-Visitors will be captivated by its unique blend of history, art, and beautiful coastal views, making it a must-visit destination on any cruise itinerary.
+Salvador, Bahia is a vibrant city known for its rich Afro-Brazilian culture, colorful colonial architecture, and lively music scene.
+As the first capital of Brazil, it offers a unique blend of history, art, and stunning coastal views, making it a must-visit destination for cruise passengers.

 Getting Around